 As summer gets into full swing, I love serving up easy recipes that can still serve my family without taking too much quality time away from enjoying each other.

-This easy summer pasta salad with Milo’s Famous Sweet Tea vinaigrette is one of my favorites that gives me the opportunity to throw in all of my favorite in-season vegetables and herbs for a quick and simple recipe everyone will love.
+This easy summer pasta salad with sweet tea vinaigrette is one of my favorites that gives me the opportunity to throw in all of my favorite in-season vegetables and herbs for a quick and simple recipe everyone will love.

-The juicy and flavorful veggies mixed with perfectly cooked pasta noodles come together seamlessly when topped with a homemade sweet tea vinaigrette made with my family’s favorite Milo’s Famous Sweet Tea.
-With simple ingredients and incredible flavors, Milo’s is the ideal beverage for summer, creating shared Milo’s Moments among family.
+The juicy and flavorful veggies mixed with perfectly cooked pasta noodles come together seamlessly when topped with a homemade vinaigrette.

 summer pasta salad next to a jug of sweet tea